AVEVA/CONNECT-data-services-developer-docs/content/api-reference/asset-rules/asset-asset-rules.md

 <a id="opIdAssetRules_Create Rule"></a>

-Returns or creates a `RuleModel` object with the specified identifier in the `IRuleStore`.
+Gets or creates a `RuleModel` object with the specified id in the `IRuleStore`.

 <h3>Request</h3>